Bug in /dev/serial/by-id

 It has been edited here for the purpose of editoral clarification.

-A bug has been introduced in the udev software package (part of the systemd package) present in Debian Bullseye (which includes Armbian and current MainsailOS) which prevents the symbolic links to serial devices in /dev/serial/by-id/ from being created.
+package) present in Debian Bullseye (which includes Armbian and current MainsailOS) which prevents the symbolic links to serial devices in /dev/serial/by-id/

 As of May 20th 2023, this bug has spread to PiOS based systems as well.